openxla/community/rfcs/20230510-common-benchmark-suite.md

 Here is another example with IREE.
 It extends the common benchmark suite with its own configurations and flags.
 The existing IREE benchmark framework can then compile and run benchmarks following the detailed configurations.
+Some implementation details are ommited.

 ```py
 from openxla_benchmark import benchmark_framework, bert_benchmark